Jorge Jesus leaves Benfica’s bench due to problems with the squad, according to the Portuguese press

 This was followed by a meeting between President Rui Costa and the technician, which has concluded with the agreement for the termination of the contract, which was valid until June 2022.

-According to the club, Nélson Veríssimo, coach of Benfica B, will take charge of the first team, which on Saturday will be measured at Porto, in one of the most anticipated classics of the season.
+According to the club, Nélson Veríssimo, coach of Benfica B, will take charge of the first team, which on Saturday is measured at Porto, in one of the most anticipated classics of the season.

 After the meeting between the technician and the president, Jorge Jesus He told reporters that “this project came to an end”, since, as he indicated, it arrived (in the summer of 2020) “thinking it was a solution and not a problem.”

-For its part, Rui Costa He publicly thanked “Jorge Jesus’s dedication” and wished “the best” to both him and his coaching staff.
+For its part, Rui Costa He publicly thanked “Jorge Jesus’ dedication” and wished “the best” both to him and to his coaching staff.

 Benfica, qualified for the second round of the Champions League, is third in the League 4 points behind Porto and Sporting.